MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Deploying-the-Microsoft-Dynamics-NAV-Web-Server-Components.md

 -   Setup installs the [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)], which does the following:

-    -   Installs and configure IIS with the required prerequisites
-    -   Installs Microsoft .NET Core - Windows Server Hosting <!--[Microsoft .NET Core - Windows Server Hosting package](https://aka.ms/dotnetcore.2.0.0-windowshosting)-->
+    -   Installs and configure IIS with the required prerequisites, including Microsoft .NET Core - Windows Server Hosting <!--[Microsoft .NET Core - Windows Server Hosting package](https://aka.ms/dotnetcore.2.0.0-windowshosting)-->
     -   Installs a web server instance on IIS.
     -   Installs components and files in a **WebPublish** folder that enables you to add additional web server instances without having to use the [!INCLUDE[navnowlong](includes/navnowlong_md.md)] installation media (DVD).